entando/entando-docs/vuepress/docs/next/tutorials/samples/pda-tutorial.md

       - PDA Task Details

 :::warning
-(Entando 6.3.2) There is a cache issue when deploying the PDA plugin bundle which means not all widgets or MFEs initially appear on some pages, particularly the Dashboard page.
+There is a cache issue when deploying the PDA plugin bundle which means not all widgets or MFEs initially appear on some pages, particularly the Dashboard page.
 Restarting the quickstart-server pod (which holds the Entando App Engine) will clear the cache.
 This is only necessary on the initial install.
 :::

 6. Utilization of the PDA plugin begins with the Smart Inbox, which can be accessed from the App Builder by navigating to `Pages → Management`, finding `PDA Smart Inbox` in the page tree, and clicking `View Published Page` from its actions.